projectacrn/acrn-hypervisor/doc/developer-guides/hld/ahci-hld.rst

 ***-s <slot>,ahci,<type:><filepath>***

-Type:  ‘hd’ and ‘cd’ are available.
+Type:  'hd' and 'cd' are available.

 Filepath:  the path for the backend file, could be a partition or a regular file.

-E.g．
+For example,

     SOS: -s 20,ahci,\ `hd:/dev/mmcblk0p1 <http://hd/dev/mmcblk0p1>`__